“Look down, he’s right under you.” I heard a spotter’s voice in the distance as I adjusted my snorkel and stuck my head in the water.

 After 3-4 swims with the whale shark, everyone was satisfied, yet also exhausted.
 It takes a lot out of you to keep up with a gentle giant, but our group did really well.

 When the crew told us it was time to sail away so that another group could have a go at swimming with our whale shark, no one even blinked an eye.
 After all, thanks to Bill’s intuition we were the first boat to arrive at the location of the Ningaloo Reef whale shark and got a chance to spend almost 2 hours swimming with it before any other boat approached the area.

 As we continued our journey along the reef that day, we got a chance to jump in the water and go swimming with whale sharks twice more.

 Some would say we were lucky during our dive with whale sharks, but I think it has a lot to do with Bill.

 “He just loves the ocean,” Krystal and Sasha gushed on the bus ride to the boat that would take us diving with whale sharks.
 “We hear stories about other captains in the area and they just don’t care as much.
 They get in and get out; to them this is their job.
 If they are not feeling great one day they’ll just cut a day a bit short, so they can hurry back home.
 Bill never does that.
 He loves the ocean.
 Sometimes so much that they have to remind him that it’s time to go back”

 We soon realized how true their words were.

 The Time We Swam With a Manta Ray

-Our jaws dropped, our eyes filled with excitement.
+Our jaws dropped and our eyes filled with excitement.

 After about 15 minutes in the water we climbed back aboard.
 30 minutes later Bill made another stop so the group could get their second snorkel of the day.
-I was too tired to go back in, but Max had an amazing time, spotting a reef shark, a stingray, and a ton of fish.
+I was too tired after diving with whale sharks to go back in, but Max had an amazing time, spotting a reef shark, a stingray, and a ton of fish.